flavio-a/adventofcode/README.md

 # Advent of Code
 My solutions to [Advent of Code](adventofcode.com).
 Each subdir is for one year.

+## 2019
+Even days make you build an [Intcode](https://adventofcode.com/2019/day/2) interpreter.
+I think this could be an interesting exercise to do in Haskell.

 ## 2020
 My first partecipation.
 Half Haskell, half C++ solutions.
 Some solutions have problems, but they all got me a (two) star(s) in the end.
 And